Find Trade Colleges

 $18,569 Avg Student Debt

-One thing to take note of is that UW does offer online classes in some areas.
+If you are interested in distance education, be sure to check with the school since UW does offer online classes for certain majors.
 In 2020-2021 about 74% of the undergraduate students at the school chose to take one or more online courses.

 Full University of Wyoming Report